coder/code-server/doc/FAQ.md

 See below for installing an extension from the cli.

+## How do I configure the marketplace URL?

-If you have your own custom marketplace, it is possible to point code-server to it by setting `$SERVICE_URL` and `$ITEM_URL` to point to it.
+If you have your own marketplace that implements the VS Code Extension Gallery API, it is possible to point code-server to it by setting `$SERVICE_URL` and `$ITEM_URL`.
+These correspond directly to `serviceUrl` and `itemUrl` in VS Code's `product.json`.

+While you can technically use Microsoft's marketplace with these, please do not do so as it is against their terms of use.
+These variables are most valuable to our enterprise customers for whom we have a self hosted enterprise marketplace product.

 ## Where are extensions stored?